BALA22-cyber/deepwiki-open/README.md

 1. Open [http://localhost:3000](http://localhost:3000) in your browser
 2. Enter a GitHub, GitLab, or Bitbucket repository (like `https://github.com/openai/codex`, `https://github.com/microsoft/autogen`, `https://gitlab.com/gitlab-org/gitlab`, or `https://bitbucket.org/redradish/atlassian_app_versions`)
+3. or Enter your local directory/browse + select folder
+4. Make sure to tick ollama box for indexing it using local resources
-3. For private repositories, click "+ Add access tokens" and enter your GitHub or GitLab personal access token
+5. For private repositories, click "+ Add access tokens" and enter your GitHub or GitLab personal access token
-4. Click "Generate Wiki" and watch the magic happen!
+6. Click "Generate Wiki" and watch the magic happen!

 ## 🔍 How It Works